Martin Scorsese’s film adaptation of Brian Selznick’s The Invention of Hugo Cabret is out in theaters today.

 Selznick spends significant time and energy researching his books, and Wonderstruck is no exception.
 The author weaves details about deaf culture, the New York theater scene in the 20s, museum dioramas, 20s fashion, the New York World’s Fair, and more into the narrative, which gives the story a realistic weight.

 Selznick told NPR that the concept for Wonderstruck began forming when he saw a documentary about deafness and deaf culture.
 “One of the deaf educators emphasized how hyper-attuned deaf people are to the visual world.
 So Selznick set out to tell the story of a deaf character in pictures.
-‘We experience [Rose’s] story in a way that perhaps might echo the way she experiences her own life,’ he explains.”
+‘We experience

 When I spoke to Brian several years ago when the book was in progress, he was especially enthusiastic about a behind-the-scenes tour he had taken of the Museum of Natural History in New York City, one of his favorite destinations as a boy.
 The museum’s hidden storage rooms, attics, and basements excited him most.
 His idea to set part of the story in the building after hours predates the film Night at the Museum and was inspired instead by classic children’s books such as From the Mixed Up Files of Mrs. Basil E. Frankweiler.